Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 • Personal loans.
 Got a solid credit history?
 You might have better luck getting approved for a personal loan.
 But make sure your lender allows you to put the funds toward a cannabis business.

 • Home equity loans.
-Homeowners can also borrow against the value of their houses with a home equity loan or line of credit.
-You’ll also need to make sure your use is legitimate though.
+Homeowners can also borrow against their home’s value with a home equity loan or line of credit.
+You’ll also need to make sure your use is legitimate, though.

 • Private equity funding.
 Some private equity firms may be willing to offer short-term, high-interest loans or funding for a large stake in your company.